doughmination/doughmination/README.md

 Hey there, I'm Doughmination!

-I am a programmer fluent in various languages, including TypeScript, JavaScript, CSS, HTML, Python and various shell languages like Bash and PowerShell,
+I am a vibecoder fluent in various languages, including ChatGPT, Claude, VS Code AI, Grok, Deepseek, and various furry roleplaying apps like SpicyChat and JanitorAI,

-I am a 21 year old transfemme with 8 years in experience coding, self taught starting in JavaScript Discord bots.
+I am a 21 year old transfemme with 8 years (too old honestly) in experience grooming, self taught starting the moment I turned 18.

-I've since specialized in DevOps, CyberSec Web Dev and Shell Code.
-I also work with many OS's and know variating fixes for issues from simple usbs not registering, problematic drivers, partitioning, to malware recovery and DevOps.
+I've since specialized in LARPing on the internet and having the most dogshit OpSec and CyberSecurity alive.
+I also work with many minors.

-I work only on AMD specific issues, and not NVIDEA or Intel
+I work only with minors under 18, but honestly even minors over 8 is kind of old for me.
+I prefer them ripe.

-I freelance my works of Web Development, OS repairs (mostly Windows and Debian related issues), and run a malware recovery service.
+I freelance my works of vibecoding HyTale mods, vibecoding Windows Powershell scripts, and am proudly in the epstein flight logs.